 RAN WG4 has considered this request.
 A discussion paper providing a detailed explanation is in R4-2600042 for reference.

 It is the conclusion of RAN WG4 that signalling of the linear polarization orientation by the network is a useful and indeed essential need following the introduction of Ku Bands in Rel-19.
 Prior to this release, the existing RRC signalling of polarization is considered sufficient.
-This need occurs in two cases: firstly, where the VSAT detected downlink linear polarization might be orthogonal to the expected uplink linear polarization of the SAN, and secondly, when the GSO is using orthogonal polarizations to transmit different signals on the same frequency.

 Consequently, RAN WG4 suggests adding linear polarisation orientation (nominally X or Y) as an optional information element whenever linear polarization is signalled according to the Rel-17 RRC specification for the serving and neighbour cells/satellites in both uplink and downlink directions.